-If the mesh is generated by the MIKE Zero Mesh Generator, the map projection is defined in the mesh file and is only shown for reference.
+When the mesh is specified using a mesh file generated by the MIKE Zero Mesh Generator or the mesh is specified using a bathymetry data file generated by the MIKE Zero Bathymetry Editor the map projection is defined in the input data file and is only shown for reference in the user interface.
 If the map projection is not defined in the mesh file, you have to select the correct map projection corresponding to the data in the mesh file.